januarytech/case-study-interview/README.md

 issues or blockers with her tasks.

 ## Requirements
-- Review Alice's PR thoroughly with suggestions of improvement
+- Review Alice's PR thoroughly with suggestions of improvement.
+Please create a Google doc that outlines specific changes and comments you would leave on the PR.
-- Write out how you would approach Alice in a 1-1 review of her work
+- In a separate doc, write out how you would approach Alice in a 1-1 review of her work.
+This should include more high level feedback about Alice's performance and identify areas for improvement.

 ## Additional Guidance
 - Please don't spend more than 2 hours on this task
-- Please be thorough and detailed in how you would deliver 1-1 feedback, but this should not be longer than 1 page
+- Please be thorough and detailed in how you would deliver the 1-1 feedback to Alice, but this should not exceed 1 page.